royerlab/ultrack/docs/source/rest_api.rst

             "tracks": ""
         }

-    Alternatively, if the image is a OME-ZARR file, the input data could be referenced as a channel in the file.
-For example, the input data could be referenced as:
+    Alternatively, if the image is an OME-ZARR file, the input data could be a specific channel.
+In this case, the input data could be referenced as:

     .. code-block:: JSON